fialovy/magic_fight/README.md

 ```

 As you can see, there are two toplevel keys - `deals` and `takes` - representing
-the numerical hit amounts and/or actual spell descriptions of magical damage respectively
+the hit amounts and/or actual spell descriptions of magical damage respectively
 dealt by your character on their turn, or maximally taken by your character when hit by
 the opponent.
 For both `deals` and `takes`, the sum of the `amount` across the 6 types of
 magic (dark, light, chaotic, ordered, hot, and cold) must be 10 (i.e., damage dealt
-must add up to 10, and damage taken likewise must add up to 10).
+must add up to 10, and damage taken must likewise add up to 10).

 For each magic type under `deals`, an array of strings of any size (the bigger the better, within